 Eating a good amount of fat alongside starch will help slow down the digestion of starch and prevent blood sugar spikes.

 It is also important to eat enough protein to rebuild the body systems that have been damaged by illness.
 Too much protein, however, can result in toxicity for the kidneys.

 I follow my protein cravings to decide how much protein I need

-I make sure I eat plenty of non-starchy vegetables (at least 2/3 of the volume on the plate) with a protein meal, specially leafy greens - this prevents negative effects on the gut flora and production of toxins by gut microbes when they process protein
+I make sure to eat plenty of non-starchy vegetables (at least 2/3 of the volume on the plate) with a protein meal, especially leafy greens - this prevents negative effects on the gut flora and production of toxins by gut microbes when they process protein

 I find that eating starch and protein together makes the meal harder to digest and results in digestive discomfort and toxicity.
 So I follow this rule: